LiiiLabs/goldfish/README.md

 # Goldfish Scheme
 Goldfish Scheme is a Scheme interpreter with the following features:
-+ R7RS compatible
++ R7RS-small compatible
 + SRFI provided
 + Small and fast

 ## Why we created Goldfish Scheme
-Goldfish Scheme is implemented to overcome the defects of S7 Scheme:
+Goldfish Scheme is implemented to overcome the defects of [S7 Scheme](https://ccrma.stanford.edu/software/s7/):
 1. Distribute the ready-to-use Goldfish Scheme interpreter and structured REPL on Linux/macOS/Windows
 2. Try to implement the [R7RS-small](https://small.r7rs.org) standard
 3. Try to provide the useful SRFI in R7RS library format